Guidance on summary reports and issue-related analyses for medical devices: Overview

 The Medical Devices Regulations were established under the authority of the Food and Drugs Act.
 They set out the requirements for selling, importing and advertising medical devices in Canada.

 Both Health Canada and regulatory agencies in other countries use a lifecycle approach to regulate medical devices.
-This approach involves evaluating the safety and effectiveness (how well they work) before and after a product is authorized for sale in Canada.
-It recognizes that new information about the safety and effectiveness of a device can be learned once it’s used:
+This approach involves evaluating the safety and effectiveness of a medical device (how well they work) before and after a product is authorized for sale in Canada.
+It recognizes that new information about the safety and effectiveness of a device can be learned once it's used:

 Purpose of the guidance document

-This guidance document was prepared to help medical device manufacturers understand and comply with sections 25, 39 and 61.4 to 61.6 of the Medical Devices Regulations.
-Two new requirements in the Regulations were added to ensure the continued monitoring of benefits and risks after a product is authorized for sale in Canada.
+This guidance document was prepared to help medical device manufacturers understand and comply with sections 25, 39, 61.4 to 61.6 and 68.31 to 68.33 of the Medical Devices Regulations (regulations).
+Two requirements in the regulations were added to ensure the continued monitoring of benefits and risks after a product is authorized for sale in Canada.
 The 2 requirements concern:

 This guidance document:

-A summary report is a comprehensive assessment of new information on the benefits and risks of a licensed Class II, III or IV medical device.
+summary report is a comprehensive assessment of new information on the benefits and risks of a licensed Class II, III or IV medical device or a Class II, III or IV medical device authorized under Part 1.1 of the regulations.
 The summary report regulatory requirement does not apply to Class I devices.

-Medical device licence holders of Class II, III and IV devices are required to complete summary reports at periodic intervals.
-This requirement is outlined in sections 61.4 and 61.5 of the Regulations.
+Medical device licence holders and holders of an authorization under Part 1.1 of Class II, III and IV devices are required to complete summary reports at periodic intervals.
+This requirement is outlined in sections 61.4 and 61.5 and 68.31 and 68.32 of the regulations.

 Summary reports and issue-related analyses help identify changes to what's known about the benefits and risks of medical devices used in Canada.
 We can then decide on the necessary action to help protect the health and safety of Canadians.